ComposableAnalytics/Docs/docs/Tutorial/DataPortals-ETL-Logs.md

 ## The LogManager Container

 With our Master sheet defined, we will now create a parent container called `LogManager` that allows us to create multiple workload log instances, creating a one-to-many relationship in our data model.
 Here, we use the ControlType [`Table`](../DataPortals/05.Control-Details/Table.md), indicating that we would like a table of all the workload log instances that we will capture.
 Note that the data type for the Table field is `[Form.Workload]`, with brackets indicating an array of our Workload container (which we will define next).
 We also pick out some of the fields from our Workload container to be displayed in the table, via the [`Columns`](../DataPortals/06.Setting-Details/Columns.md) column shown below in the last column on the right.
+Specifically, we use `[Form.Workload.Id, Form.Workload.JobName, Form.Workload.AppID, Form.Workload.RunID, Form.Workload.StartTime, Form.Workload.Success]` which will define the header for the table in our Web Interface.

 ![!Composable DataPortals LogManager container that stores all ETL workload log instances](img/DataPortal_ETLLogs_03.png)